return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_device_c.rst

         PHY device's interface

 .. _`phy_connect.description`:

 Description
 -----------

-Description: Convenience function for connecting ethernet devices to PHY devices.
+Convenience function for connecting ethernet devices to PHY devices.
 The default behavior is for the PHY infrastructure to handle everything, and only notify the connected driver when the link status changes.
 If you don't want, or can't use the provided functionality, you may choose to call only the subset of functions which provide the desired functionality.

 .. _`phy_disconnect`: